lotcz/theSeed/doc/beehive.md

 ----------------

 - allow leaving levels when crawling
-- heal when in wax
 - retain items lost to level edge, of possible
-- heal by eating honey, packed in doses or feeded from honeymaker
 - control menu with keyboard
 - makers to turn heads
 - production mode (exception handling and logging, hide all dev UI)